Debt is not a crime: reviewing imprisonment for council tax non-payment

-We have a guest blog from Naima Sakande, Women’s Justice Advocate at the Centre for Criminal Appeals, looking at the issue of people being unlawfully imprisoned for failing to pay their Council Tax, something which disproportionately affects women.
-This is an issue the CCA will be actively campaigning around over the coming year.
+This blog looks at the issue of people being unlawfully imprisoned for failing to pay their Council Tax, something which disproportionately affects women.

 Being in debt is not a crime.
 So why are nearly 100 people a year sent to prison for falling behind on council tax payments?

 Everyone who is able to should pay council tax – it covers our bin collections, road cleaning, and basic services that everyone benefits from and should have access to.
 But for a small proportion of the population, it is a bill that is difficult and sometimes impossible to pay.
 Take the case of Amanda Aldous.

 Amanda is a mother of five children, the youngest of whom is autistic.
 She was in an abusive relationship and fell behind on council tax payments, owing the council £7,000.
 To her horror, despite having offered to pay the council back at a rate she could afford, magistrates sentenced her to 90 days in prison.

 Or take Melanie Woolcock (whose case was reported by The Justice Gap here).
 Melanie is a single mother who was caring for both her son and an elderly neighbour with limited means.
 Struggling financially, she prioritised paying her rent, gas and electric and buying food and ended up owing the council £4,700.
 Despite Melanie having made a payment of £100 towards her debt, she was sentenced to 81 days in prison.

 Or another woman who prefers to remain anonymous; we’ll call her Marie.
 Marie was the primary caregiver for her husband, who suffers from mental illness, and her young daughter when she fell behind on council tax payments.
 She owed the council about £4,500 and was handed a sentence of 69 days in prison for culpable neglect of paying the debt.